Serious Crime Act 2015

-The Serious Crime Act 2015 is an Act of the Parliament of the United Kingdom.
-Introduced in June 2014 as part of the Queen's Speech opening the 2014-15 session of Parliament, the Bill was sponsored by the Home Office.
+The Serious Crime Act 2015 (c.
+9) is an act of the Parliament of the United Kingdom.
+Introduced in June 2014 as part of the Queen's Speech opening the 2014-15 session of Parliament, the bill was sponsored by the Home Office.
 It was passed by Parliament on 2 March 2015, and received royal assent on 3 March 2015.

-The Bill proceeding the Act proposed a 'Cinderella Law' to outlaw causing emotional distress of children, regulate corrupt accountants and other businesses who assist criminal gangs, regulate 'drug cutting agents', and deal with offences related to female genital mutilation, paedophilia, and amend the Terrorism Act 2006.
+A bill proceeding the act, that was proposed by Mark Williams, to strengthen child protection laws helped to raise awareness of the shortfalls in existing legislation, which led to a consultation that contributed to Part 5 of the Serious Crime Act 2015.

+Other aspects the legislation dealt with included criminalising professionals and businesses that participate in organised crime, and ensuring there is effective legislation to deal with chemicals that are used as 'drug cutting agents'.

-The Serious Crime Act consists of six parts:
+The Serious Crime Act 2015 consists of six parts: